 Recovery and Resiliency Plan at the Orange County Convention Center

-- In partnership with Visit Orlando, collaborating with Orlando Health — a premier, established healthcare system — to create a pioneering medical concierge program.
+- In partnership with Visit Orlando, collaborating with Orlando Health — a premier, established healthcare system — creating a pioneering medical concierge program.

-Of course, GBAC STAR Accreditation is impressive in its own right, in that it provides third-party validation to ensure the implementation of rigorous sanitation protocols.
+GBAC STAR accreditation is impressive in that it provides third-party validation to ensure the implementation of rigorous sanitation protocols.
 It is recognized as the gold standard of safe venues, and for good reason.

-Relying on the best available data, science and research, the OCCC’s Recovery and Resiliency Plan will provide an excellent road map to ramping up operations at the country’s second-largest convention center.
+Relying on the best available data, science and research, the OCCC’s Recovery and Resiliency Plan provides an excellent road map to ramping up operations at our award-winning convention center.
 In fact, large-scale events have already returned to the OCCC, starting with the Amateur Athletic Union’s (AAU’s) national volleyball tournament on July 14-22.
 More than 400 teams and 10,500 attendees participated.